maker-ATOM/Trees-and-Graphs/README.md

 Height => Number of edges from the root node of leaf node.

 Parent of root node is NIL

-Binary Search Tree => an variant of BT where the value of left node is less than and value of right node is greater than the value of current node.

 DataType: Set based Collection